Harrow on the Hill

 |St George, Headstone||Hatch End, with small parts of Pinner and Greenhill||1911|

 The table below lists the pre-1911 parishes and what is known of the coverage of their deposited registers.
-There are very few indexes known.
+Some, but not all are indexed with images on Ancestry.
 The IGI covers Harrow-on-the-Hill baptisms 1562-1597 and 1602-1653 and marriages 1558-1599 and 1601-1653.
 Boyd's marriage index covers the same period.
 St John Wembley has an index for marriages 1846-1915 published on microfiche by Central Middlesex FHS (now LWMFHS).

-All deposited original records are at LMA, and the appropriate call numbers can be found on the London Generations database.
+All deposited original records are at LMA, and the appropriate call numbers can be found on the London Metropolitan Archives catalogue.

 |St Mary the Virgin, Harrow-on-the-Hill||Jul 1562-Jul 1905||1754-Mar 1967||Jan 1559-Jul 1918||Nov 1558-Nov 1884|